 Rendez-Vous with French Cinema Education Screenings 2016

-As part of Rendez-Vous with French Film Cinema 2016, the Film Society’s popular annual festival showcasing the latest French film and talent, Film in Education collaborated with UniFrance, co-presenter of the series, to provide free educational screenings of the film The New Kid / Le Nouveau for middle- and high-school students, as well as an educational packet for teachers to provide a study of the film’s themes and aesthetics.
+As part of Rendez-Vous with French Film Cinema 2016, Film at Lincoln Center’s popular annual festival showcasing the latest French film and talent, Film in Education collaborated with UniFrance, co-presenter of the series, to provide free educational screenings of the film The New Kid / Le Nouveau for middle- and high-school students, as well as an educational packet for teachers to provide a study of the film’s themes and aesthetics.
 Over the course of three days—March 7-9 at 10am—director Rudi Rosenberg presented his debut feature, which made its U.S. Premiere at Rendez-Vous, to 800 students and teachers from across the five boroughs.

 In Rosenberg’s vivacious coming-of-age portrait, shy 14-year-old Benoît moves to Paris and a new high school, where he’s rejected by his cooler classmates and reluctantly sidelined into a precarious friendship with the “freaks and geeks.”
 Prior to the screenings, participating teachers received an educational kit that included an in-depth exploration of bullying behaviors and tools for building empathy between students, as well as a cinema appreciation lesson plan to integrate into their curriculum.
 For more information about the screenings, contact email@example.com.